Non-unique decompositions of mixed states and deterministic energy transfers

 {\em \bf Non-unique decomposition of mixed states in the source gives deterministic energy harvesting.---}A central conceptual question concerns the \emph{role of non-unique decomposition} of the source state.
 In the phase-space formulation, a mixed source $W_B(q_B, p_B)$ can often be expressed as distinct convex combinations of pure-state phase-space distributions:

 where $\{W_B^{(i)}\}$ and $\{\widetilde{W}_B^{(j)}\}$ are non-identical sets of pure phase-space distributions.

-However, in a DEH-compatible evolution, if each $W_B^{(i)}$ individually drives subsystem $A$ from $W_A^{(0)}$ to $W_A^{(1)}$, then \emph{any} convex combination of these sources yields the same final $W_A^{(1)}$, by linearity of the phase-space evolution.
+However, in a DEH-compatible evolution, if each $W_B^{(i)}$ individually drives subsystem $A$ from $W_A^{(0)}$ to $W_A^{(1)}$, then \emph{any} convex combination of these sources yields the same final $W_A^{(1)}$, by linearity of the phase-space evolution, as depicted in Fig.~\ref{fig:1}.
 We formalize this as follows.

 \begin{proposition}[Decomposition-Irrelevance of DEH] Let $\{W_B^{(i)}\}$ be a set of pure source states that jointly, for the same dynamics $\Phi_\tau$, achieve DEH (Def.~\ref{def:DEH_Wigner}).
 Then DEH is achieved for (i) any convex combination $W_B = \sum_i p_i W_B^{(i)}$, and (ii) any pure states appearing in equivalent decompositions of $W_B$, and their convex combinations. \end{proposition}